 Pre-proposal activities

-Interested parties are invited to provide relevant background material, written methodology for execution of this task, a proposed budget, resumes, references and financial information about the party by June 11, 2010 to Proposal Conference
+Interested parties are invited to provide relevant background material, written methodology for execution of this task, views on the tentative timeline, a proposed budget, resumes, references and financial information about the party by June 11, 2010 to Alice E. Jansen, ICANN, Assistant, Organizational Reviews at alice.jansen@icann.org.

+Proposal Conference

-Based on review of the Jul 11, 2010 submissions, parties will be invited to present to their proposals to perform this study to the ATRT during its meeting on June 18-19, 2010 in Brussels, Belgium.
+Based on review of the June 11, 2010 submissions, parties will be invited to present to their proposals to perform this study to the ATRT during its meeting on June 18-19, 2010 in Brussels, Belgium.